-The existing 2018/19 Lincolnshire pilot members are now assessing the benefits and any risks associated with a 75% pilot along with the possibility of widening the pilot to include North East Lincolnshire.
-LG Futures have been commissioned to review the latest publicly available Business Rate projections in order to ascertain whether they were likely to reflect further growth in the business rate base or were predicting a decline in business rate collection (potential to the safety net) which could be a risk to any pilot area.
+- 5.5 The existing 2018/19 Lincolnshire pilot members have assessed the benefits and any risks associated with a 75% pilot and commissioned LG Futures to review the latest publicly available Business Rate projections in order to ascertain whether they were likely to reflect further growth in the business rate base or were predicting a decline in business rate collection (potential to the safety net) which could be a risk to any pilot area.
 Initial projections of a 75% pilot based on the current pilot member authorities indicates that a further £9.9mm of business rates could be retained in the County during 2019/20.
-Widening the pilot to include North East Lincolnshire would increase the additional available funds to £10.3m.
 If the pilot bid is approved and these additional funds materialise they will be available to be distributed across Lincolnshire/Greater Lincolnshire on an agreed basis.
-Without the pilot bid these funds would continue to go back to Central Government as currently.

-A report is currently being prepared to be presented to the Chief Executives meeting on 10th September to seek approval to submit a bid for 2019/20 pilot status and to agree which of the authorities should be included in that bid.

-5.6 As part of the bid submission, a request will be made to form a Lincolnshire business rate pool should the 100% BR bid not be approved.
-The report to the Chief Executives meeting will determine which authorities will be included in this pool.
+Without the pilot bid these funds would continue to go back to Central Government as currently. - 5.6 Following consideration by the Chief Executives and S151 Officers a bid for 2019/20 pilot status, based on the existing pilot authorities was submitted in September. - 5.7 As part of the bid submission, a request has been made to form a Lincolnshire business rate pool should the 100% BR bid not be approved.
+The outcome of the pilot bid is expected to be received at the time of the Local G Government Finance Settlement, scheduled for 6th December.